Loan Shark Singapore: Can a legal moneylender compete with them?

 The Ministry of Law’s Registry of Licensed Moneylenders lists all companies authorised to engage in money lending practices within Singapore.
-Any individual or company not listed in the linked document that lends money with the intention of receiving a higher sum in return is considered a loan shark in the eyes of the law.
+Any individual or company not listed in the linked document that lends money to receive a higher sum in return is considered a loan shark in the eyes of the law.
+This is because they are not regulated by the provisions against unfair practices and limitations on interest rates designed to protect consumers from exploitation.
+A licensed money lender on the list that contravenes the set guidelines may be delisted and would be prosecuted.

 Why do people turn to loan sharks?